Davide-sd/sympy-plot-backends/doc/source/tutorials/tut-4.rst

    # Specify the default interactive module for widgets.
 Can be:
    # "ipywidgets" or "panel"
    cfg["interactive"]["module"] = "ipywidgets"
-   # Visualize Latex labels in the widgets of `iplot`
+   # Visualize Latex labels in the widgets of interactive plots
    cfg["interactive"]["use_latex"] = True
-   # Controls wether sliders trigger the update of `iplot`at each
+   # Controls wether sliders trigger the update of interactive plots at each
    # tick (value False) or only when the mouse click is released
    # (value True)
    cfg["interactive"]["throttled"] = False